 A minor or second major in business or economics may be helpful for some of these fields of interest.

-For hundreds of different types of jobs in areas such as computer science, network computing,mathematics, and mathematics education, the Occupational Outlook Handbook tells you the training and education needs, earnings, expected job prospects, what workers do on the job, and working conditions.
+For hundreds of different types of jobs in areas using the Occupational Outlook Handbook tells you the training and education needs, earnings, expected job prospects, what workers do on the job, and working conditions.

 Northern Michigan University Career Information